When the Mad Aunts Arrive

 When the Mad Aunts Arrive (Wenn die tollen Tanten kommen) is a 1970 West German musical comedy film directed by Franz Josef Gottlieb and starring Rudi Carrell, Ilja Richter, and Chris Roberts.
-In one of a group of films during the era inspired by the cross-dressing plot of Charley's Aunt, two men end up at a Carinthian hotel resort disguised as females.
-This leads to confusion during their romantic pursuit of woman.
+It is one of the films of the era inspired by the cross-dressing plot of Charley's Aunt.

 The film was shot on location in Munich and the Wörthersee in Austria.
 The film's sets were designed by Eberhard Schröder.

+Synopsis

+Two men end up at a Carinthian hotel resort disguised as females.
+This leads to confusion in their romantic pursuit of women.